5ukui/5pyder/README.md

     <img src="Icons/parent.png" alt="Parent" height=80 width=80>
   </a>
 </div>
-This is the wallet address that the use initially searches for.
+This is the wallet address that the user initially searches for.
 The rest of the wallet addresses branching out of the parent node are categorized as child nodes and assigned a different color icon.

 #### Child
 <div align="left">